 Can I work another job or take classes during the internship?

 Of course!
 Our internships require a 12-15 hour weekly commitment, which gives interns the flexibility to have a part-time job or take classes on the side.

 Does an internship at Plant With Purpose lead to a full-time job?

-Unfortunately our internship program is not set up to automatically move interns into full-time staff positions, however the internship program is a great opportunity to become acclimated with our office culture, get to know our existing staff, and show us your dedication to the organization.
-When full-time staff positions open up, former interns and volunteers are the first to know.
+Unfortunately, the internship program is not set up to automatically move interns into full-time staff positions, however, internships are a great opportunity to become acclimated with our office culture, get to know our staff, and show us your skills and dedication.
+When full-time staff positions open up, former interns and volunteers are among the first to know.

 Does Plant With Purpose send interns to our partnering countries?

-International fellowships are available for 10-12 month assignments for experienced post-graduates and professionals.
+International fellowships are available for 10-12 month assignments for post-graduates and professionals.

-We view our interns as part of the team and we’re invested in their personal and professional development.
-We welcome our interns to participate in the following to aid in that development:
+We view interns as part of the team and we’re invested in your personal and professional development.
+We welcome interns to participate in the following to aid in that development: